 Elected state and local officials

 Meetings of the Navajo County LEPC are open to the public and posted according to the Open Meeting Law.
-A copy of the agenda for each meeting is available at the administrative office of the LEPC, which is, Navajo County Department of Emergency Management located at 100 E. Code Talkers Drive, Holbrook Arizona at least twenty-four (24) hours in advance of the meeting.
+A copy of the agenda for each meeting is available at the administrative office of the LEPC, which is, Navajo County Department of Emergency Management located at 100 E. Code Talkers Drive, Holbrook Arizona at least twenty-four hours in advance of the meeting.
 The public has an opportunity to address the Committee under the Call to the Public and to review the LEPC Hazardous Materials Response Plan and provide comments.
-For additional information email the LEPC at email@example.com or by telephone at (928)524-4163.
+For additional information contact the LEPC at Catrina Jenkins

-Our next LEPC meeting will be held on August 8, 2022 at 1:30 virtually.
-Please contact Catrina Jenkins to receive a link to join the meeting or click the link in the agenda posted below.
+Please contact Catrina Jenkins to receive a link to join the meeting or view the current agenda for the link.